-The results from Balb/c mice study comparing vaccines of HBsAg without adjuvant and vaccines with alum-adjuvant HBsAg indicated that PIKA YS-HBV-001 substantially increased HBsAg-specific IgG production in mice compared with those immunized with HBsAg alone or with HBsAg plus alum adjuvant (p<0.05).
+The results from Balb/c mice study comparing vaccines of HBsAg without adjuvant and vaccines with alumadjuvant HBsAg indicated that PIKA YS-HBV-001 substantially increased HBsAg-specific IgG production in mice compared with those immunized with HBsAg alone or with HBsAg plus alum adjuvant (p<0.05).
 In addition, YS-HBV-001 enhanced T cell mediated immune response in mice, and was able to induce the production of IFN-I' secreting CD4+ and CD8+ T cells.
-The immunogenicity of PIKA YS-HBV-001 was well tolerated in rhesus monkeys and showed good immunogenicity.
+The immunogenicity of PIKA YS-HBV-001 was superior to the existing adjuvant-free vaccine and alum-adjuvant vaccine.
+PIKA YS-HBV-001 was well tolerated in rhesus monkeys and showed good immunogenicity.